 Wearing a loose t-shirt in the water will give the baby something to grip and hold on to.
 This is very important for encouraging independence in the child.
-It is important to maintain baby’s natural grasp reflex, and build their independence and self confidence.
+It is important to maintain the baby’s natural grasp reflex and build their independence and self-confidence.
 Independence may one day save a baby’s life.
 Explain this to the parents.

-What qualifications do I need to become a swimming teacher?
+What qualifications do I need and what courses do I need to do to become a swimming teacher?

 In Australia, swimming teachers should hold a Statement of Attainment with the following Units of Competency from the Sport, Fitness and Recreation Training Package.

 - SISCCRO302A Apply legal and ethical instructional skills